bonsai-rx/docs/articles/reactive-min.md

 The `Min` operator collects all the values from the source sequence and emits a single value representing the smallest of all values.
 The single result value is emitted only when the source sequence terminates successfully.

 ### Example
-Use `Min` to report the minimum value (such as the interval between key presses) at the end of the sequence.
+Use `Min` to report the minimum value at the end of the sequence.

 :::workflow
 ![Minimum](../workflows/reactive-min-example.bonsai)